Joao-Fernandes-Silva/Codewars-challenges/8 kyu/Challenges8kyu.md

 ### 5. Dragons
 - **Description**: A hero is on his way to the castle to complete his mission.
 However, he's been told that the castle is surrounded with a couple of powerful dragons! each dragon takes 2 bullets to be defeated, our hero has no idea how many bullets he should carry..
 Assuming he's gonna grab a specific given number of bullets and move forward to fight another specific given number of dragons, will he survive?
 Return true if yes, false otherwise.

+### 6. The Feast of Many Beasts
+- **Description**: All of the animals are having a feast!
+Each animal is bringing one dish.
+There is just one rule: the dish must start and end with the same letters as the animal's name.
+For example, the great blue heron is bringing garlic naan and the chickadee is bringing chocolate cake.
+Write a function feast that takes the animal's name and dish as arguments and returns true or false to indicate whether the beast is allowed to bring the dish to the feast.
+Assume that beast and dish are always lowercase strings, and that each has at least two letters. beast and dish may contain hyphens and spaces, but these will not appear at the beginning or end of the string.
+They will not contain numerals.